Marine sediment: Microbenthos

 Marine microbenthos are microorganisms that live in the benthic zone of the ocean – that live near or on the seafloor, or within or on surface seafloor sediments.
 The word benthos comes from Greek, meaning "depth of the sea".
 Microbenthos are found everywhere on or about the seafloor of continental shelves, as well as in deeper waters, with greater diversity in or on seafloor sediments.
 In shallow waters, seagrass meadows, coral reefs and kelp forests provide particularly rich habitats.
 In photic zones benthic diatoms dominate as photosynthetic organisms.
 In intertidal zones changing tides strongly control opportunities for microbenthos.

 Diatoms form a (disputed) phylum containing about 100,000 recognised species of mainly unicellular algae.
-Diatoms generate about 20 percent of the oxygen produced on the planet each year, take in over 6.7 billion metric tons of silicon each year from the waters in which they live, and contribute nearly half of the organic material found in the oceans.
+Diatoms generate about 20 per cent of the oxygen produced on the planet each year, take in over 6.7 billion metric tons of silicon each year from the waters in which they live, and contribute nearly half of the organic material found in the oceans.

 Coccolithophores are minute unicellular photosynthetic protists with two flagella for locomotion.
 Most of them are protected by a shell covered with ornate circular plates or scales called coccoliths.
 The coccoliths are made from calcium carbonate.
 The term coccolithophore derives from the Greek for a seed carrying stone, referring to their small size and the coccolith stones they carry.
 Under the right conditions they bloom, like other phytoplankton, and can turn the ocean milky white.

 Radiolarians are unicellular predatory protists encased in elaborate globular shells usually made of silica and pierced with holes.
 Their name comes from the Latin for "radius".
 They catch prey by extending parts of their body through the holes.
 As with the silica frustules of diatoms, radiolarian shells can sink to the ocean floor when radiolarians die and become preserved as part of the ocean sediment.
 These remains, as microfossils, provide valuable information about past oceanic conditions.